MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-09-17-mech-interp-part-1-mlp-analysis.markdown

 producing coherent speech and following instructions was possible.
 It turns out that even models with as little as 1 million parameters show basic emergent capabilites such as fluent language generation and instruction following which we see in larger LLMs.
-Furthermore, even models with a single Transformer block are capable of producing coherent speech.
-This is exciting from an interpretability perspective as it means that the attention heads within single Transformer Block and it's accompanying MLP layer are directly responsible for interpreting the current prompt context, and then predicting the next token all together.
+Furthermore, even models with a single Transformer block layer are capable of producing coherent speech.
+This is exciting from an interpretability perspective as it means that the attention heads within a single Transformer Block and it's accompanying MLP layer are directly responsible for interpreting the current prompt context, and then predicting the next token all together.

+## Toolset

+The main custom tool which will be used in this blog post is the [TransformerLens](https://github.com/neelnanda-io/TransformerLens) repo from Neel Nanda which allows us to hook and intervene in the activations of Transformer models during inference.
+This conveniently allows to then analyse the runtime activations of things like the attention matrix per head for an input prompt and the MLP activations.
+Being able to dynamically analyse the runtime values for the model allows us to determine how the model is representing and processing information.
+This is analogous to performing dynamic analysis in reverse engineering where we are able to determine how a program is processing inputs.
+However, it is even more useful in the case of neural networks as neural network parameters are not set in the same way as programmers explicitly engineer programs, instead they are discovered during backpropagation.

 ## Summary